elastos/Elastos/Carrier/README.md

 ##### 1. Prepare enviroment

-Download android NDK package for Linux (r13b or higher), and unzip it to $YOUR-PATH/TO.
+Download android NDK package for Linux (r13b or higher, suggested for r16b), and unzip it to $YOUR-PATH/TO.
-Latest Stable Version (r16b): https://dl.google.com/android/repository/android-ndk-r16b-linux-x86_64.zip

 Add the following command to ${HOME}/.bashrc to setup $ANDROID_NDK_HOME environment.